About this Install Guide

 aarch64

-If you see a different result, you are not using an Arm computer running 64-bit Linux.
+If you see a different result, you’re not using an Arm computer running 64-bit Linux.

-You might need to install curl and wget if you do not already have them installed:
+You might need to install curl and wget if you don’t already have them installed:

 sudo apt install -y curl wget

 There are multiple ways to install Helm for Ubuntu on Arm.
-Here are three options from which you can choose.
+The following are three options from which you can choose.

 Option 1: Install using the release tar file